Timotheus Gordon Jr.

 Gordon is the creator of the Black Autist, a blog and social media outlet that promotes autism and disability acceptance in the African Diaspora.
 He uses writing and social media to discuss topics on disability in media, disability pride in marginalized communities, and caregiver violence against people with disabilities.

-Areas of Expertise: Arts and Culture, Education, Public Relations
+Expertise: Arts and Culture, Education, Public Relations

 Interests: Civil Rights, Community Inclusion, Disability Rights